 🏆 Quick Answer: That's All Protein Wins

-Clean Label Standard™ Score: That's All Protein scores 50/50 vs Barebells' 8/50.
-Barebells loses massive points for sucralose, maltitol, and vegetable oils — all ingredients That's All Protein avoids entirely.
+Clean Label Standard™ Score: That's All Protein scores 50/50 vs Barebells' 3/50.
+Barebells loses points for sucralose, maltitol, sunflower oil, collagen-padded protein, and a long processed ingredient list — all things That's All Protein avoids entirely.

 Quick Verdict: